health

 He said the mass looked like it was my ovary filled with a “chocolate cyst” and it needed to be removed immediately, or there would be fatal consequences.
 I would need two surgeries that would cost almost four thousand dollars each.

-After six months and almost $8000, I was diagnosed with stage 4 endometriosis – an illness in which cells similar to those that line the uterus grow in other parts of the body.
-Not only doesn’t have a cure but affects one in ten Australian women.
+After six months and almost $8,000, I was diagnosed with stage 4 endometriosis — an illness in which cells similar to those that line the uterus grow in other parts of the body.
+Not only does it not have a cure, but it affects one in ten Australian women.

-After the surgery, I was told the cyst could have burst if I didn't have it drained, and at its size, the consequences could have been fatal.
+After the surgery, I was told the cyst could have burst if I hadn't had it drained, and at its size, the consequences could have been fatal.

 While I was waiting for a diagnosis, several doctors told me that my case wasn’t urgent enough to be put on the emergency waiting list for laparoscopic surgery.

-The public system had failed me – and I am left questioning when it could it fail me again.
-I'll need several more surgeries in the future, and I will most likely be on year-long waiting lists to get them.
+The public system has failed me, and I am left questioning when it could fail me again.
+I'll need several more surgeries in the future, and I will most likely be on a year-long waiting list to get them.

 After joining several support groups, I found the online community was filled with hundreds of shock horror stories just like mine.

-So, what are the options, I wonder for those women who were unable to have private surgeries?
+So, what are the options, I wonder, for those women who are unable to have private surgery?

 Why isn’t there more being done to prevent endometriosis from going so long without a proper diagnosis?